Ezequiel Tovar Player Props: Rockies vs. Giants

 Giants Pitching Rankings

-- The 8.9 strikeouts per nine innings compiled by the Giants pitching staff ranks 12th in MLB.

-- The Giants' 4.00 team ERA ranks 11th across all league pitching staffs.
+- The Giants have a 4.01 team ERA that ranks 12th across all league pitching staffs.

-- Giants pitchers combine to give up 90 home runs (one per game), the sixth-fewest in the league.
+- Giants pitchers combine to give up 92 home runs (one per game), the eighth-fewest in the league.

-- Stripling makes the start for the Giants, his seventh of the season.
-He is 0-2 with a 6.51 ERA and 31 strikeouts in 37 1/3 innings pitched.
+- Walker gets the start for the Giants, his fifth of the season.
+He is 2-0 with a 2.57 ERA and 23 strikeouts in 21 2/3 innings pitched.

-- In his last appearance on Sunday, the righty tossed two scoreless innings against the New York Mets without surrendering a hit.
+- His last time out came out of the bullpen on Sunday when the righty threw one inning against the New York Mets, surrendering two earned runs while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.